ioccc-src/winner/2001/anonymous/README.md

 ```

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed both the
-supplementary program and the program itself, both of which segfaulted.
-He
+supplementary program and the program itself (but for the program itself see
-managed to do this with linux but it will not work with macOS (see
+[bugs.md](/bugs.md), both of which segfaulted.
+He managed to do this with linux
-[bugs.md](/bugs.md) for why this is); this is not a bug but a feature inherent
+but it will not work with macOS (see [bugs.md](/bugs.md) for why this is); this
-in what it does.
+is not a bug but a feature inherent in what it does.

 Although it took a fair bit of debugging it turns out all that
 needed to be changed was: